derbyjs/derby/index.md

 ## Static pages

-Derby can also render static pages from templates and styles that are not associated with an app.
+Derby can also render static pages from templates and styles not associated with an app.
+This is useful for error pages and other pages that don't need dynamic content.

-> ### `static = `derby.createStatic` ( root )`
+> ### `staticPages = `derby.createStatic` ( root )`
 >
 > **root:** The root path that contains the "views" and "styles" directories.
 >
-> **static:** Returns a static object, which has a render method.
+> **staticPages:** Returns a staticPages object, which has a render method. (`static` is a [reserved keyword](https://developer.mozilla.org/en/JavaScript/Reference/Reserved_Words) in JavaScript, and it cannot be used as a variable name.)

-The static object simply keeps a reference to the directory root and provides a renderer for static pages.
-It supplies a `static.render()` method, which is intended for use in a server-only Express route.
-This is useful for error pages and other pages that don't need dynamic content.
+The staticPages object keeps a reference to the directory root and provides a `staticPages.render()` method.
+It is intended for use in server-only Express routes.
 See [Rendering](#rendering).

 # Views